pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 nx.draw(G)
 ```

 If there is strong spatial covariance between the nodes, we should expect the first graph to allow for more variance than the second graph.
 In the second graph, every node exercises influence on every other node.
-So the resulting outcomes should relatively uniform.
+So the resulting outcomes should be relatively uniform.

 The scaling factor is a measure of how much variance is implied by a particular adjacency matrix.
 If we compute the scaling factor for the two matrices above, it confirms our intuition.
 The first graph permits more variance than the second.